-John Y. Lee talks about how he become a military interpreter in the Korean Army.
-As he was fleeing south by foot, he tells about seeing a recruiting sign in Daegu and deciding to apply.
-He took an an exam, was selected and immediately given the rank of Lieutenant.
+John Y. Lee speaks about how he become a military interpreter in the Korean Army.
+As he was fleeing south by foot, he recalls seeing a recruiting sign in Daegu and deciding to apply.
+He explains that he took an an exam, was selected, and was immediately given the rank of Lieutenant.

 Keith G. Hall

 "Smashed to Bits"

 Keith G. Hall describes the differences between Korea in 1950 and Korea in 2010 when he returned.
 He describes poor conditions in the villages, with villagers farming rice paddies with primitive wooden plows.
 Seoul and Daegu had been "smashed to bits."

 A Unique Meeting in Hawaii

 Kenneth Cox shares a story of meeting a Korean waitress in Hawaii years after his service in Korea.
 He recounts that she lived near the hospital the 44th Engineer Battalion built near Teagu.
 He recalls exchanging a few memories and catching up on its present state.

 Kenneth Gordon recounts landing in Busan before making his way to Daegu where his musical career in Korea began.
 He recalls the terribly rough trip from Seattle to Tokyo on board the Colonel Black where so many men, including himself, were sea sick.
 He details the conditions of Busan when he arrived and remarks on the incredible changes made when he returned in 1965 with Leonard Bernstein.